ktang012/RShell/README.md

 - Any `"` or `'` will be included in the echo.
 - Able to run multiple instances of RShell in itself.
 - Tabs are not treated as spaces and instead are treated as a character.
+- Unlike the bash shell, redirection doesn't chain very well.
+In a single command only one issue of redirection can be present.
+If anymore are present they will be ignored.
+An example of this for input redirection is `ls > file1 > file2` where only `file1` gets the content of `ls` and `file2` is simply ignored.
+More bugs will be documented as only `OURD` is implemented.

 # ls Implementation